Ring Doorbell Installation (Instructions): How To Install Ring Doorbell 2, 3, 4, and Pro

 You should use the corner mount if you need to angle Ring more toward your walkway.

-You can use both the wedge and center mounts if need be, just be sure to install the wedge on top of the corner mount.
+You can use both the wedge and center mounts if need be; just be sure to install the wedge on top of the corner mount.
 Use the short screws included to attach the angled bracket(s) to your Ring Doorbell.

 Remove Your Existing Doorbell